 - Release Notes- Should contain a very basic overview of the Release.
-Make sure the Release number is updated here! - NOTE: For minor releases (bug-fix-only releases), you may want to leave all information about the previous major release, and just enhance the content to state that this was a bug-fix release, and list any new contributors, etc. - Installation Obviously make sure the Installation Documentation is updated for this Release - Upgrading a DSpace Installation Same for the Upgrade Documentation, make sure it's up to date - History- Make sure the online History for this latest Release is included.
+Make sure the Release number is updated here!

+NOTE: For minor releases (bug-fix-only releases), you may want to leave all information about the previous major release, and just approach to contain that this way a bug fix release, and list approach to contributors. - enhance the content to state that this was a bug-fix release, and list any new contributors, etc. - Installation Obviously make sure the Installation Documentation is updated for this Release - Upgrading a DSpace Installation Same for the Upgrade Documentation, make sure it's up to date - History- Make sure the online History for this latest Release is included.
 This section just links to all the tickets/PRs closed under the release "milestone" in GitHub.

 Obviously, this is just a brief reminder of important areas of Documentation which always require updates.
-There's surely other areas, like Configuration section, which will require some updates for your release.
+There's surely other areas, like Configu ration section, which will require some updates for your release.